 De Standaard der Letteren: All consuming jealousy ⎮ Magic Realism by Aleksandr Skorobogatov

 Jealousy is an insidious poison.
-It drives the main character in Aleksandr Skorobogatov’s novel ‘Sergeant Bertrand’ to madness and murder.
+It drives the main character in Aleksandr Skorobogatov’s novel ‘Russian Gothic’ to madness and murder.
 Or is it all just a figment of his imagination?
 Skorobogatov does not say.

 The world in the novels of the Russian writer Aleksandr Skorobogatov is a hallucinatory universe populated by demons and cruel, violent men.
 Their partners are self-sacrificing, gentle, stunningly beautiful women.
 It is a world in which the characters oscillate effortlessly between dream and reality, madness and lucidity.